Horizontal Spool from 5.5lb Reel

 Assemble the idlers and bush.
 Lock off one of the idlers on the stand as seen in picture 9.
 Place the large piece of the old reel on the idler with the bush on top (Picture 10).
 Put a nut on this to stop it moving about, and also to space off the top piece.

 Bolt the other idler through the 'plate' into the clamp piece, and tighten up (Picture 12).
 This makes the top piece solid, and securable with a nut.

 Drill a hole in the top piece (8mm) for the filament to be guided through.
 Put the filament through this hole and place the top piece onto the spool and hold down with the spacer and a nut.

 Liked ByView All

 Horizontal Spool from 5.5lb Reel by Aggresive is licensed under the Creative Commons - Attribution license.

-We're sure Aggresive would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Aggresive would love to see what you've printed.
+Please document your print and share a Make with the community.